wadehammes/base-css4-wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 Contributors: nosilver4u
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MKMQKCBFFG3WW
 Tags: image, attachment, optimize, optimization, lossless, lossy, photo, picture, seo, compression, gmagick, jpegtran, gifsicle, optipng, pngout, pngquant, jpegmini, tinyjpg, tinypng, webp, wp-cli
-Requires at least: 3.5
+Requires at least: 4.4
-Tested up to: 4.3.1
+Tested up to: 4.5.2
-Stable tag: 2.5.4
+Stable tag: 2.8.4
 License: GPLv3

-Reduce file sizes for images in WordPress including NextGEN, GRAND FlAGallery and more using lossless/lossy methods and image format conversion.
+Reduce image sizes in WordPress including NextGEN, GRAND FlAGallery, FooGallery and more using lossless/lossy methods and image format conversion.

 == Description ==

 The EWWW Image Optimizer is a WordPress plugin that will automatically optimize your images as you upload them to your blog.
-It can optimize the images that you have already uploaded, convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS), and optionally apply lossy reductions for PNG and JPG images.
+It can optimize the images that you have already uploaded, convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS), and optionally apply lossy compression to achieve huge savings for PNG and JPG images.

 **Why use EWWW Image Optimizer?**